danielmconrad/juniper/README.md

 An nginx based multi-environment server.

 ### When and why would I want to use Juniper?
+Hosting ain't cheap, and running several sites from ones server takes a ton of work.
+Juniper makes things less painful.

 Let's say you want to serve out flat files for your site, run a node api on a subdomain, and redirect traffic from a subfolder to that subdomain.
 Well, this is perfect for you.

-With Juniper, you can run all of these silultaneously:
+With Juniper, you can run all of these simultaneously:
   * http://www.yoursite.com
   * http://api.yoursite.com
   * http://www.yoursite.com/api

-To add a new site to your server, just add a new key in the configuration file.
-Voila!
+To add a new site to your server, just add a new key in the configuration file, restart, and voila!

 ### When and why would I NOT want to use Juniper?
 It's generally bad practice to run multiple environments (uat, production, etc.) on a single server, it means if that server goes down all of your sites are down.
 But sometimes you're on a budget, and don't want to use something like [Heroku](https://www.heroku.com/), which may require you to pay for multiple add-on services.